xmontoya/shop-service-serverless/README.md

 ### Project structure

-The project code base is mainly located within the `src` folder.
-This folder is divided in:
+Project is divided in the following main folders:

-- `functions` - containing code base and configuration for your lambda functions
+- `*-service` - containing code base and configuration for each service
-- `libs` - containing shared code base between your lambdas
+- `scripts` - containing scripts to be executed independently from lambdas
+- `tests` - containing unit test for all services in project